flhofer/dell_TB16_firmware/README.md

 ## Audio outputs and resolutions

-As discussed above, the Realtek audio controller in the Dock is composed of two ICs, one for interfacing and headphone amplification, the other for the media and ADC/DAC stream decoding.
+As discussed above, the Realtek audio controller in the Dock comprises two ICs: one for interfacing and headphone amplification, and the other for media and ADC/DAC stream decoding.
 The front connector for a headset features hardware detection and may not appear in your mixer settings unless it is connected.
-The rear is equipped with a line output connector, which has no amplification.
-Use it to attach your stereo/hifi device or, like in my case, an external headphone amplifier.
+The rear provides a line output connector that provides no amplification.
+Use it to connect your stereo/hifi device, or, as in my case, an external headphone amplifier.

 ### Audio resolutions